 REFERENCES Alzheimer's Association (2016) 2016 Alzheimer's disease facts and figures.
 Alzheimers Dement12, 459–509.
 Masliah E, Iimoto DS, Saitoh T, Hansen LA, Terry RD (1990) Increased immunoreactivity of brain spectrin in Alzheimer disease: a marker for synapse loss?
 Brain Res531, 36-44.
 Arendt T (2009) Synaptic degeneration in Alzheimer's disease.
 Acta Neuropathol118, 167-179.
 Nimmrich V, Ebert U (2009) Is Alzheimer's disease a result of presynaptic failure?
 Synaptic dysfunctions induced by oligomeric beta-amyloid.
 Rev Neurosci20, 1-12.
 Marcello E, Epis R, Saraceno C, di LM (2012) Synaptic dysfunction in Alzheimer's disease.
 Adv Exp Med Biol970, 573-601.
 Schwarze-Eicker K, Keyvani K, Gortz N, Westaway D, Sachser N, Paulus W (2005) Prion protein (PrPc) promotes beta-amyloid plaque formation.
 Neurobiol Aging26, 1177-1182.
 Peretti D (2010) Is PrPC a mediator of Aβ toxicity in Alzheimer's disease?
 J Neurosci30, 11883-11884.
 Forloni G, Balducci C (2011) β-amyloid oligomers and prion protein: Fatal attraction?
 Prion5, 10-15.
 Zou WQ, Zhou X, Yuan J, Xiao X (2011) Insoluble cellular prion protein and its association with prion and Alzheimer diseases.
 Prion5, 172-178.
 Lima-Filho RAS, Oliveira MM (2018) A role for cellular prion protein in late-onset Alzheimer's disease: evidence from preclinical studies.
 J Neurosci38, 2146-2148.
 Salazar SV, Strittmatter SM (2017) Cellular prion protein as a receptor for amyloid-beta oligomers in Alzheimer's disease.
 Biochem Biophys Res Commun483, 1143-1147.
 Um JW, Nygaard HB, Heiss JK, Kostylev MA, Stagi M, Vortmeyer A, Wisniewski T, Gunther EC, Strittmatter SM (2012) Alzheimer amyloid-beta oligomer bound to postsynaptic prion protein activates Fyn to impair neurons.
 Nat Neurosci15, 1227-1235.
 Um JW, Kaufman AC, Kostylev M, Heiss JK, Stagi M, Takahashi H, Kerrisk ME, Vortmeyer A, Wisniewski T, Koleske AJ, Gunther EC, Nygaard HB, Strittmatter SM (2013) Metabotropic glutamate receptor 5 is a coreceptor for Alzheimer Aβ oligomer bound to cellular prion protein.
 Neuron79, 887-902.
 Kostylev MA, Kaufman AC, Nygaard HB, Patel P, Haas LT, Gunther EC, Vortmeyer A, Strittmatter SM (2015) Prion-protein-interacting amyloid-beta oligomers of high molecular weight are tightly correlated with memory impairment in multiple Alzheimer mouse models.
 J Biol Chem290, 17415-17438.
 Zafar S, Shafiq M, Younas N, Schmitz M, Ferrer I, Zerr I (2017) Prion protein interactome: identifying novel targets in slowly and rapidly progressive forms of Alzheimer's disease.
 J Alzheimers Dis59, 265-275.
 Schmitz M, Wulf K, Signore SC, Schulz-Schaeffer WJ, Kermer P, Bahr M, Wouters FS, Zafar S, Zerr I (2014) Impact of the cellular prion protein on amyloid-beta and 3PO-tau processing.
 J Alzheimers Dis38, 551-565.
 Balducci C, Beeg M, Stravalaci M, Bastone A, Sclip A, Biasini E, Tapella L, Colombo L, Manzoni C, Borsello T, Chiesa R, Gobbi M, Salmona M, Forloni G (2010) Synthetic amyloid-beta oligomers impair long-term memory independently of cellular prion protein.
 Proc Natl Acad Sci U S A107, 2295-2300.
 Haas LT, Strittmatter SM (2016) Oligomers of amyloid beta prevent physiological activation of the cellular prion protein-metabotropic glutamate receptor 5 complex by glutamate in Alzheimer disease.
 J Biol Chem291, 17112-17121.
 Haas LT, Kostylev MA, Strittmatter SM (2014) Therapeutic molecules and endogenous ligands regulate the interaction between brain cellular prion protein (PrPC) and metabotropic glutamate receptor 5 (mGluR5).
 J Biol Chem289, 28460-28477.
 Beraldo FH, Ostapchenko VG, Caetano FA, Guimaraes AL, Ferretti GD, Daude N, Bertram L, Nogueira KO, Silva JL, Westaway D, Cashman NR, Martins VR, Prado VF, Prado MA (2016) Regulation of amyloid beta oligomer binding to neurons and neurotoxicity by the prion protein-mGluR5 complex.
 J Biol Chem291, 21945-21955.
 Verdier Y, Zarandi M, Penke B (2004) Amyloid beta-peptide interactions with neuronal and glial cell plasma membrane: binding sites and implications for Alzheimer's disease.
 J Pept Sci10, 229-248.
 Sturchler E, Galichet A, Weibel M, Leclerc E, Heizmann CW (2008) Site-specific blockade of RAGE-Vd prevents amyloid-beta oligomer neurotoxicity.
 J Neurosci28, 5149-5158.
 Lauren J, Gimbel DA, Nygaard HB, Gilbert JW, Strittmatter SM (2009) Cellular prion protein mediates impairment of synaptic plasticity by amyloid-beta oligomers.
 Nature457, 1128-1132.
 Vincent B, Cisse MA, Sunyach C, Guillot-Sestier MV, Checler F (2008) Regulation of betaAPP and PrPc cleavage by alpha-secretase: mechanistic and therapeutic perspectives.
 Curr Alzheimer Res5, 202-211.

-Last comment on 30 November 2018 by Isidro Ferrer, MD, PhD
+Last comment on 26 December 2018 by Claudio Russo, PhD